golang/dep/docs/new-project.md

 ### One Final Note

-When you've finished adding / tweaking your dependencies you should make sure to check in both the [Gopkg.toml](Gopkg.toml.md) and the [Gopkg.lock](Gopkg.lock.md).
+When you've finished adding / tweaking your dependencies you should make sure to check in both [Gopkg.toml](Gopkg.toml.md) and [Gopkg.lock](Gopkg.lock.md).

-This two files work together to ensure that `dep` can provide reproducible builds.
+These two files work together to ensure that `dep` can provide reproducible builds.
 We hear you saying, "well, what about checking in vendor/".

 The decision to check in your `vendor/` is a bit more nuanced.
 You should check out the [pros/cons](FAQ.md#should-i-commit-my-vendor-directory).